 While good to have, the program has holes.
 You will find that the payment amounts are rather small, and don’t last terribly long.
 These are some of the key points about NYS short term disability benefits:

 - How much does it pay?

 - Do I qualify?

-New York State short term disability insurance is a government sponsored plan administered by the NY Workers Compensation Board.
-Statutory claims payments are 50% of income or $170 per week, whichever is less.
-Payments are paid for off the job accidents and illnesses only.
-Read below for further information about:
+NYS short term disability is a state mandated program.
+Benefit payment amounts are 50% of income or $170 per week, whichever is less.
+The plan covers off the job accidents and illnesses only.
+On-the-job accidents and illnesses fall under workers compensation.